 B. In order to represent, run for office, or hold office in any university registered organization or activity, except athletics, a student must meet the following academic requirements: (l) the student must be registered for a minimum of seven (7) hours, (2) the student must have a minimum grade point average of not less than 2.25 for all university work undertaken.

 C. Each organization must have a membership of at least 5 students.
 At least 2 of those members must be designated as officers (President, Vice President, etc.).
-The organization must verify this by listing at least 5 members and 2 officers on its roster in the Community system.
+The organization must verify this by listing at least 5 members and 2 officers on its roster in the True Blue Connects system.

 D. Each registered group on campus must have a full-time faculty or staff member as adviser.
 The choice of an adviser is generally determined by the organization and may be changed at any time.
 In addition, student organizations may choose to have other advisers such as graduate students, community members, or members of clergy.

 E. Northern Arizona University prohibits discrimination in organizational membership on the basis of race, color, national origin, sex, sexual orientation, gender identity, disability, religion, age, or veteran status.
 Title IX of the Education Amendments of 1972, Section 106.14, makes an exception for social fraternities and sororities with regard to gender requirements for membership.

 A. Individuals seeking to form a new or reactivate an old student organization shall:

 1. Log in to True Blue Connects and complete the “New Group Registration” or “Group Re-Registration” request form.

 2. Upload to True Blue Connects a Constitution containing:

 a) Statement of Purpose